Blue Merle Australian Shepherds – Facts 2024

 7.1 Responsible Breeding Practices

 Breeding Aussies, especially merles, needs to be done with care.
 Good breeders test for genetic health issues before breeding.
-They also avoid breeding merle to merle to prevent double merle puppies.
+They also avoid breeding merle to merle to prevent double-merle puppies.
 Responsible breeders focus on health and temperament, not just looks.
 They’ll have health clearances for their breeding dogs and be open about any potential issues in their lines.

 7.2 Double Merle Risks

 Breeding two merle dogs can result in double merle puppies.
 These pups often have serious health issues, including blindness and deafness.
 It’s not worth the risk, no matter how pretty the puppies might be.
-Ethical breeders always avoid merle to merle breeding.
+Ethical breeders always avoid merle-to-merle breeding.

 7.3 Choosing a Reputable Breeder